Alumni

 Emily holds a B.S. in Biology with a second major in English with Highest Honors and a minor in Medicine, Literature, and Culture from the University of North Carolina at Chapel Hill.
 As an undergraduate, Emily conducted research within the medical humanities by spending a summer studying access to health care in rural communities using both qualitative and quantitative methods.
 She also composed a senior English honors thesis under the direction of Dr. Eliza Richards in which she used a psychosocial framework to consider how works of gothic fiction portrayed women’s mental health.
 Her MA research focused on pre-trauma theory in nineteenth-century American literature.

-Minor in Medicine, Literature, and Culture
+BS in Biochemistry with minor in Medicine, Literature, and Culture from UNC (2019)

 I have always had a passion for the humanities, but I never knew how I could incorporate it into my dream career in medicine and the sciences.
 I have always been looking for ways to connect the humanities and the sciences during my undergraduate career and beyond.
 When I found out about the HHIVE lab, I knew this was one way that I could form the connection I desired.
 Working at the HHIVE lab helps me look at medicine and diseases in a new perspective, which is very valuable when trying to fully understand a problem.
 I want to be able to view and understand the medical field in as many ways as possible, and the HHIVE lab helps me achieve this goal.